CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 The secondary experiment is molecular search.
 The main training loop for this experiment is found in the file `chemprop/train/pdts.py` (which contains the `pdts` function).

 We run experiments via scripts inside the `scripts` folder.
-These scripts set hyperparameter values and then call either `run_training` or `pdts`.
+These scripts set hyperparameter values and then call either the `run_training` or `pdts` function.
 Hyperparameter settings for all our experiments are listed in the file `scripts/bayesHyp.py`.

 ## Data